-If you want to have an exquisite vacation filled with both adventurous and relaxing moments, Key Largo might be the perfect destination.
+If you want to have an exquisite vacation filled with both adventurous and relaxing moments, Key Largo, Florida might be the perfect destination.
 It is the first and most easily accessible of the Florida Keys and it promises unforgettable moments for all kinds of travelers.

 Don’t leave home without: Lonely Planet Miami & the Keys (Travel Guide)

-Established in 1963 to preserve the only living coral reef in the country, John Pennekamp Coral Reef State Park is the First Undersea Park in the United States.
+Established in 1963 to preserve the only living coral reef in the country, John Pennekamp Coral Reef State Park is part of the Florida Keys National Marine Sanctuary and is the first underwater Park in the United States.
 It offers visitors and locals a multitude of experiences that cannot be missed.

-Enjoy a Fascinating Dive: The Spiegel Grove Wreck
+2. Enjoy a Fascinating Dive: The USS Spiegel Grove Wreck

 There are many dive operators that can offer you unforgettable tours of the wreck.
 Just make sure you book your trip early because everybody who visits Key Largo wants to catch a glimpse of this underwear landmark.